-The application process is completed when the applicant has successfully submitted all of the documents required and has paid the application fee of $100.00.
+The application process is completed when the applicant has successfully submitted all of the documents required and has paid the application fee of $100.
 The application will then go before the Board of Examiners for approval.

-2. What if an Employer Says I don’t have to be Registered to do my Job
+2. What if an employer says I don’t have to be registered to do my job?

-4. If I am an international Social Worker trying to get registered in Nova Scotia as a Social Worker what must I have before I can be registered?
+4. If I am an international social worker trying to get registered in Nova Scotia as a social worker; what must I have before I can be registered?

 A person coming from another country must have their credentials assessed.
 The Canadian Association of Social Workers offers for a fee the evaluation of international social work degrees in addition to other programs that fall within the same category.
 The application and additional information can be found here.

-5. What is Temporary or Courtesy Registration?
+5. What is Temporary or Courtesy registration?

-Registrants may apply for Associate registration if:
+Inactive/associate registrants pay 50% of the regular registration fee.
+Registrants may apply for associate registration status if:

 - They are eligible for active status.